JeremyWurbs/dosaku/README.md

 dosk = Dosaku(enable_services=True, enable_executors=True, stream_chat=False)
 dosk.learn('Tester')
 code = dosk.Chat(
-    'Write some python code that you should never run.
-Write only code, without any additional markdown (including ' '```python) or accompanying explanations.')
+    'Write some python code that you should never run.')
 ```

 Which commonly returns something similar to the following (**do not run this code**):